udaan-iitt/editions/2023_Winter/the-global-chip-shortage.md

 During the COVID-19 pandemic, we had no theatres open, and many of us started watching series from streaming sites.
 Students like us got into video gaming.

 I'm not an expert on consoles and gaming.
-These are the consoles which have the most demand.
+These are the consoles that have the most demand.
 Because the inrush of many guys into gaming led to the shortage of consoles.
-Companies like Sony mentioned that there will be a shortage of PS5 even in 2022.
+Companies like Sony mentioned that there would be a shortage of PS5 even in 2022.

 2022 is coming to an end.
 Did you guys get your hands on one of those sweet PS5s yet?